FooBarWidget/authlogic_rails3_rspec2_test/README.md

 There is only one test, namely the controller spec `overview_controller_spec`.
 It's supposed to create a user, log in the user, and invoke `OverviewController#index`.
 In `spec_helper.rb` I've required `authlogic/test_case` and included `Authlogic::TestCase` in the RSpec config block, as per the Authlogic documentation.

-To see the test failing:
+To run the tests:

     bundle install
     bundle exec rake db:migrate
     bundle exec rake spec

-You should see something like:
+You should see a failure like:

     Failures: